serghiou/best-of-data-science/README.md

 **[dotwhisker.](https://cran.r-project.org/web/packages/dotwhisker/vignettes/dotwhisker-vignette.html)** Package.
 Tutorial.
 A fantastic package to easily produce ggplots of coefficients from models fit and compare.

+**[sunburstR.](https://github.com/timelyportfolio/sunburstR/tree/master/inst/examples)** Package.
+Tutorial.
+A package that makes it easy to produce beautiful and interactive sunburst plots in R.

+**[Best R packages for interactive plots.](http://enhancedatascience.com/2017/07/06/pick-best-r-packages-interactive-plot-visualisation-22/)** Overview.
+An overview of packages for pretty and interactive plots in R.

 ## Data analysis